huazhihao/kubespy/README.md

 [![Build Status](https://travis-ci.org/huazhihao/kubespy.svg?branch=master)](https://travis-ci.org/huazhihao/kubespy)
 ![Proudly written in Bash](https://img.shields.io/badge/written%20in-bash-ff69b4.svg)

-`kubespy` is a kubectl plugin which can non-invasively load common system tools into a particular running pod for debugging.
-So you don't have to modify the spec of the pod or the image of the container just for debugging purpose.
+`kubespy` is a kubectl plugin which creates and runs an ephemeral toolbox container mounting on the pid/net/ipc namespace of a particular pod for debugging during runtime.
+So you don't have to bundle the tools with your image just for debugging purpose.

 ## Examples